golang/proposal/design/18802-percpu-sharded.md

 ### Counters

-A counter API can be fairly easily be built on top of `percpu.Sharded`.
+A counter API can be fairly easily built on top of `percpu.Sharded`.
 Specifically, it would offer two methods `IncrementBy(int64)`, and `Sum() int64`.
 The former would only allow positive increments (if required, clients can build negative increments by composing two counters of additions and subtractions).